centreon/centreon-documentation/en/releases/centreon-core.md

 #### Bug fixes

 - [zmqclient] Fix no PONG response in some cases
+- [zmqclient] ZMQ_LINGER option was not correctly set by modules
 - [legacycmd] Get only activated Engine configuration
+- [action] Bad message parsing might lead to uncatched errors

 #### Enhancements